 How is Lynch syndrome diagnosed?

-Lynch syndrome can be confirmed through a blood test.
-The test can determine if someone has a mutation in one of the genes associated with Lynch syndrome.
-Currently testing is available for the MLH1, MSH2, and MSH6 genes.
-The PMS2 gene is tested for in some clinical trials (research studies that test new treatment and prevention methods to find out if they are safe, effective, and better than the current standard of care) as well as cancer centers that specialize in Lynch syndrome.
-However, not all families with Lynch syndrome will have a mutation in one of these four genes.
+Lynch syndrome can be confirmed through a blood or saliva test of someone's inherited DNA.
+The test can determine if someone carries a mutation that can be passed down (called heritable) in 1 of the genes associated with Lynch syndrome.
+Currently, testing is available for the MLH1, MSH2, MSH6, PMS2 and EPCAM genes.
+However, not all families with Lynch syndrome will have an identifiable mutation in 1 of these genes.

 What are the estimated cancer risks associated with Lynch syndrome?

-- Colorectal cancer 80%
+Colorectal cancer 20% to 80%

-- Stomach cancer 11% to 19%
+Stomach cancer 1% to 13%

-- Small bowel cancer (intestines) 1% to 4%
+Small bowel cancer (intestines) 1% to 6%

 Cancer risks for women with Lynch syndrome

-It is important to discuss with your doctor the following screening options, as each individual is different:
+ASCO recommends the following screening for people with Lynch syndrome.
+It is important to discuss these options with your doctor, as each individual is different:

-General screening guidelines
+General screening and risk-reduction guidelines

-Learn more about what to expect when having common tests, procedures, and scans.
+Learn more about what to expect with common tests and procedures.

-Questions to ask the doctor
+Questions to ask the health care team

-If you are concerned about your risk of colorectal cancer or other types of cancer, talk with your doctor.
-Consider asking the following questions of your doctor:
+If you are concerned about your risk of colorectal cancer or other types of cancer, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
+Consider asking your health care team the following questions:

-- What is my risk of developing colorectal cancer or other types of cancer?
+What is my risk of developing colorectal cancer or other types of cancer?

-- What can I do to reduce my risk of cancer?
+What can I do to reduce my risk of cancer?

-- What are my options for cancer screening?
+What are my options for cancer screening?

 If you are concerned about your family history and think your family may have Lynch syndrome, consider asking the following questions:

-- Does my family history increase my risk of colorectal cancer or other types of cancer?
+Does my family history increase my risk of colorectal cancer or other types of cancer?

-- Have MSI or IHC tests been done on my tumor tissue?
+Have MSI or IHC tests been done on my tumor tissue?

-- Should I meet with a genetic counselor?
+Should I meet with a genetic counselor?

-- Should I consider genetic testing?
+Should I consider genetic testing?

-To find a genetic counselor in your area, ask your doctor or visit the following websites:
+To find a genetic counselor in your area, ask your health care team or visit the following website: